kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 56
+### Problem 56 (Medium)
->

 > This problem was asked by Google.

 Given an undirected graph represented as an adjacency matrix and an integer k, write a function to determine whether each vertex in the graph can be colored such that no two adjacent vertices share the same color using at most k colors.

 ---

-### Problem 57
+### Problem 57 (Medium)

 > This problem was asked by Amazon.

-Given a string s and an integer k, break up the string into multiple texts such that each text has a length of k or less.
+Given a string s and an integer k, break up the string into multiple lines such that each line has a length of k or less.
 You must break it up so that words don't break across lines.
+Each line has to have the maximum possible amount of words.
 If there's no way to break the text up, then return null.

 You can assume that there are no spaces at the ends of the string and that there is exactly one space between each word.